abhinav191220/AI-Weather-Predictor/README.md

-# 🌤️ Daily AI Weather Predictor
+# 🌤️  AI Weather Predictor
 **|| CSA 2001 : Fundamentals in AI and Ml  ||  Name :- Abhinav Singh  ||  Reg.
 No. :- 25BAI10303||**
 > **A Lightweight, Zero-Dependency Weather Forecasting Tool built in Python.**